oracle/docker-images/OracleDatabase/SingleInstance/README.md

 In case this parameter is set `true` and passed to `docker run` command while reusing existing datafiles, even though this parameter would be visible as set to `true` in the container environment, this would not be set inside the database.
 The value used at the time of database creation will be used.

-#### Configuring TCPS in the database (Support from version 19.3.0 onwards)
+#### Configuring TCPS connections for Oracle Database (Supported from version 19.3.0 onwards)
-There are two ways to enable TCPS in the database:
+There are two ways to enable TCPS connections for the database:
 1. Enable TCPS while creating the database.
 2. Enable TCPS after the database is created.

-To enable TCPS while creating the database, use the `-e ENABLE_TCPS=true` option with the `docker run` command.
+To enable TCPS connections while creating the database, use the `-e ENABLE_TCPS=true` option with the `docker run` command.
 A listener endpoint will be created at the container port 1522 for TCPS.

-To enable TCPS after the database is created, please use one of the following sample commands:
+To enable TCPS connections after the database is created, please use the following sample command:
 ```bash
     # Creates Listener for TCPS at container port 1522
     docker exec -it <container name> /opt/oracle/configTcps.sh
 ```

-Similarly, to disable TCPS in the database, please use the following command:
+Similarly, to disable TCPS connections for the database, please use the following command:
 ```bash
     # Disable TCPS in the database
     docker exec -it <container name> /opt/oracle/configTcps.sh disable